oleksii-ponomarov/iss-tracker/readme.md

 [View demo](https://oleksii-ponomarov.github.io/space/)

 ## Textures
-Textures used in this projects are from this beautiful site: [Solar System Scope](https://www.solarsystemscope.com/textures) and are distributed under [Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)
+Textures used in this projects are from this beautiful site: [Solar System Scope](https://www.solarsystemscope.com/textures) and are distributed under [Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Lens flare textures are from [PNG Kit](https://www.pngkit.com/)

 ## Setup
 - Clone this project